azat-co/expressworks/exercises/jade/problem.md

 The home page should respond to `/home`.

-The view should show the current date using "new Date.toDateString()".
+The view should show the current date using 'new Date.toDateString()'.

-We use "toDateString()" to simply return the date in a human-readable format without the time.
+We use 'toDateString()' to simply return the date in a human-readable format without the time.

 -----------------------------